 Decision: Stimulus in between presentations: Preferred as is a 3D structured gray stimulus, for example gray squares at different depth, gray screen at Y=80 possible (to be documented) .
 This may also apply to the voting screen interface, i.e. a 3D voting screen may be preferred

-Decision: Depth acuity (Randot Stereo test or equivalent )
+Decision: Depth acuity test of subjects: (Randot Stereo test or equivalent )

 Decision: Depending on the availability of the appropriate equipment, a subjective assessment with a Blu-Ray3D player with slightly compressed videos and a consumer type 3D display is acceptable because the sequences show a wide range of 3D quality conditions.